 Dad is the most generous human being that I have ever known.
 His cup is always full to overflowing.
 I believe it is because he never holds on to anything for himself.
 Not time, treasure, or talent.
 He has a deep faith and a simple outlook on life.

 Dad celebrates the small things in life.
 When we were kids, he would randomly bring home cookies from Aston’s English Bakery near his office.
 For no particular reason.
 The green sugar-crystal shamrocks were my favorites.
-I learned the importance of a splurge here and there to celebrate good times or help cope with the bad times.
-Hot dogs are good for all circumstances.
+I learned the importance of a splurge here and there.
+To celebrate good times or help cope with the bad times.
+Hot dogs are good in all circumstances.

 Happy Father’s Day to my dear, dear Dad!